Wheaton College acknowledges outstanding achievement in the scholarship and teaching of its tenured faculty through its ten endowed professorships.

 Each of these professorships is awarded for a period of five years; each recipient receives a total of six courses of released time over those five years, although only one semester may be completely free from teaching duties.
 Each recipient also receives a yearly allotment of $2,000 in reimbursable research expenses.
 These funds are to be used to promote and enhance the work of the holder (research, professional activity, curriculum development, or teaching).

 Consideration is by nomination or self-nomination.
-The Faculty Chairs Selection Committee will solicit nominations and nominees will be asked to submit proposals for how the professorship would be used, as well as updated curriculum vitae and at least one to two letters of recommendation (unless otherwise specified) from students, colleagues and alumnae/i.
+The Faculty Chairs Selection Committee will solicit nominations and nominees will be asked to submit proposals for how the professorship would be used, as well as updated curriculum vitae and at least two letters of recommendation (unless otherwise specified) from students, colleagues, or alumnae/i.
 Annual reports are expected.
 The nature and any special conditions of each of the professorships are given below, listed in order of their establishment on campus.

 A. Howard Meneely Professorship (established in 1961)